CNEA-AQ/smn-forecast/SILAM/doc/silam_user-guide.md

 |`abl_parameterization_method` | `DRY_ABL`/`FULL_PARAM` |  Method for boundary layer height computation     |
 |`number_of_precipitation_fields` | `1`/`2`| number of precip. fields needed (convective and larg-scale)    |

-File formats for meteo data should be defined in the NetCDF or GRIB name table files common values are: `GRIB / ASCII / NETCDF`.
+File formats for meteo data should be defined in the NetCDF or GRIB name table files common values are: `GRIB / NETCDF ASCII /`.

 The methods available for the computation of ABL height are:
-  - `DRY_ABL` parameterization is computing atmospheric boundary layer without humidity correction
+  - `DRY_ABL`: parameterization is computing atmospheric boundary layer without humidity correction.
-  - `FULL_PARAM` includes humidity correction. `DRY_ABL` is the common used method.
+  - `FULL_PARAM`: includes humidity correction.

-If only large-scale rain is required and available the user should use 1; if both convective and large-scale rain required and available the user should use 2.
+If only large-scale rain is required and available the user should use `1`, if both convective and large-scale rain required and available the user should use `2`.
 Typically both fields are required.

 ### 3.1.5 `TRANSFORMATION_PARAMETERS`

-Sets the chemical and physical processes undergoing during the computation, depending on the emissions available ^[Notice that several can be co-existing except the chemical transformations.].
+This namelist sets the chemical and physical processes undergoing during the computation, depending on the emissions available ^[Notice that several can co-exist except the chemical transformations.].

 ```
 LIST = transformation_parameters